andrew/ultimate-awesome/README.md

 - [noPress](https://github.com/CodinCat/noPress) - A collection of CMSs and Static Site Generators.
 - [Awesome-BaseScript](https://github.com/ConnectAI-E/Awesome-BaseScript) - 🍻 飞书多维表格扩展脚本项目汇总 A curated list of awesome lark-base script resources, demo, libraries, tools and more.
 - [awesome-thingsboard](https://github.com/devaskim/awesome-thingsboard) - A curated list of awesome Thingsboard widgets, widget bundles, dashboards, rule chains and custom rule nodes.
-- [awesome-system-swift](https://github.com/felix91gr/awesome-system-swift) - An index of cross-platform libraries or projects made in Swift by the open source community.
-Issue a PR if something's missing! :).
 - [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.